hphelion/documentation/community/community.install.virtual.md

 * If the `hp_ced_host_manager` fails to start the seed run the command again.
 * There are no restrictions imposed on external device name on the host system in virtual mode as the external interface is not used.
 * The installer now includes an interactive query before running a hardware census script at the end of the install.
 This script is optional.
+* ElasticSearch indexes are not deleted automatically.
+Log data will build up over time, potentially filling the space available, unless managed.
+To see the indexes, SSH to the undercloud node and run:

+		curl "localhost:9200/_cat/indices?v"

+	To remove indexes, run the following command on the undercloud node:

+		curl -XDELETE "localhost:9200/logstash-<DATE>"

+	where <DATE> is in the format `YYYY.MM.DD`"; for example: `2014.09.09`.

-## Enable name resolution from tenant VMs in the overcloud
+## Enable name resolution from tenant VMs in the overcloud {#dnsmasq}

-To enable name resolution from tenant vms in the overcloud, it is necessary to configure the DNS servers which will be used by `dnsmasq`.
+To enable name resolution from tenant VMs in the overcloud, it is necessary to configure the DNS servers which will be used by `dnsmasq`.

 Edit the `overcloud_neutron_dhcp_agent.json file` in the `ce-installer/tripleo/hp_passthrough` directory to add the desired `dnsmasq_dns_servers` items.